egberts/easy-admin/490-net-ssh/README.OpenSSH.hardening.md

 Outbound SSH Session - Authorization
 ====================
 The first line of OpenSSH defense is outbound of SSH connection.
-It may not be the weakest link but it is surely the easiest to prevent a hacker's movement and the hardest to trackdown to.
+It may not be the weakest link, but it is surely the easiest to prevent a hacker's movement, and the hardest to track down to.

 Most default installations left these features wide-open.
-And most of you will continue to do so.
+Most of you will continue to do so.

 Several file permission methods for restricting SSH usages within the